+You have a scheduled surgery or are in recovery from surgery.
 Surgery is traumatic for your body.
 Building a surgical plan with a physiatrist can prepare your body and streamline your path to recovery.

 What to Expect at the Physiatrist

-With their broad training, physiatrists provide general medical treatment to treat pain and prevent further disability.
 At your first appointment, the doctor will speak to you about your medical and family history to learn more about what may be causing a problem.

 - At-home care programs